- Reference Number: HEY-475/2021

 You will have had an MRI scan which shows where the tumour is within the brain.
 The areas of the brain which control speech, language and movement are in the same general area for most people.
 Movement, for example, is controlled by specific areas in both hemispheres (sides) of the brain.
 Similarly, speech and language functions are found in specific areas; in right handed people this is usually in the left hemisphere of the brain, although it varies more in left handed people.

 If your tumour is within or near to any of these areas, we may recommend that you have an awake craniotomy.
 This is to reduce the risk of permanent damage to your movement, speech or language abilities.
+It also helps in removal of as much as possible of the tumour safely (maximal safe resection).

 What is cortical mapping?